MaciekBielski/cLabs/README.md

         template<typename Value>
         using String_map = Map<string,Value>;

+* auto
+  - use it for local variable initialization by default, it reduces refactoring eg. when changing constness, it would imply moving or copying (fallback) but compiler does good job with 'returned type elision',
+  - without elision moving or copying it can be expensive!!
+  - if you want to stick to a certain type put it on the right side, it will also be elided, also for cast-initializations:
+        `auto a = {x}`          // track x regardless of its type `auto f = widget{}`     // stick to a specific type `auto pb = unique_ptr<Parent>{ make_unique<Child>() };
+                            // declarative way of telling what is going on
+  - the only exception for `auto` initialization (with assummed elision) is for non-movable and non-copyable types - then declare the type on the left `T t{}`
-* `auto foo() -> int`
+  - auto foo() -> int`
-  Trailing return type syntax, even this is optional but then function has to be defined before it is used, otherwise compiler cannot perform type-check.
+    Trailing return type syntax, even this is optional but then function has to be defined before it is used,

 * Input sanitizing
   Handy methods: `cin.fail()`, `cin.clean()`, `cin.ignore()`